-Jurors say they’re at impasse on some prison riot charges
+Trial over Delaware prison riot ends with no convictions

 WILMINGTON, Del.
-(AP) — Jurors in the trial of four inmates charged in a deadly Delaware prison riot have told the judge that they’re at an impasse on some charges.
+(AP) — The trial for four inmates charged with murder in a 2017 Delaware fatal prison riot has ended with no convictions.

-Delaware State News reports jurors passed a note Monday to Judge Jan Jurden.
-They are hearing charges against John Bramble, Abednego Baynes, Kevin Berry and Obadiah Miller.

-The four are charged with riot, assault, kidnapping, conspiracy and murder in connection with the 2017 uprising at the James T. Vaughn Correctional Center near Smyrna.
-Corrections officer Lt.
-Steven Floyd died in the riot.
+The News Journal of Wilmington reports jurors returned no verdicts Monday against John Bramble and Obadiah Miller for the riot at Vaughn Correctional Center near Smyrna.
+They also could not come to a unanimous decision for Miller’s murder charge and assault charges for Bramble.
+They were acquitted of all other charges.

 Most Read Nation & World Stories